 If you are holding a community event or for charitable purposes, consent may be granted to display advertisements and temporary notices.

-If you wish to enquire whether consent is required and permission would be granted, you can do so by contacting our Planning Department and Major Projects Team.
+If you wish to enquire whether consent is required you can do so by contacting our Planning Department and Major Projects Team.

-If consent is obtained, you must obtain confirmation in writing for the advertisements to be displayed on the highway, public land or open spaces.
+If consent is granted you must obtain confirmation in writing for the advertisements to be displayed on the highway, public land or open spaces.